 • Attenuator radio button: Click to switch the attenuator in (check appears) or out (no check).
 This works only if the 3 dB ATTEN switch on the KXPA100 is in the OUT/AUTO position.
 The radio button cannot change the attenuator state if the 3 dB ATTEN switch on the KXPA100 is in the IN position.
-When the KXPA100 is used with a KX3 transceiver connected through the KX3 to KXPA100 Adapter Cable, the attenuator is switched in automatically at all times.
-When the KXPA100 is used in basic operation, the attenuator will switch in automatically when the RF drive from the transceiver exceeds 8 watts (see Faults on page 25).
+When the KXPA100 is used in basic operation, the attenuator will switch in automatically when the RF drive from the transceiver exceeds 8 watts (see Faults on page 30).